tk-1118/stk-kilocode/apps/kilocode-docs/docs/providers/ollama.md

     ollama serve
     ```

-2.  **Download a Model:** Once you've downloaded a model, you can use Kilo Code offline with that model.
+2.  **Download a Model:** Once you've downloaded a model, you can use HN Code offline with that model.
 To download a model, open your terminal and run:

     ```bash
     ollama pull <model_name>